Zendaya’s Challengers Press Tour Looks Are A Masterclass In Tenniscore

 On the chartreuse end, the star has worn the can't-miss hue several times during the Challengers press tour, including a Marc Jacobs for Louis Vuitton Spring/Summer 1999 chartreuse top and matching pants set for a Paris photocall, mini dress for a BAFTA film screening, and sporty set for an interview.
 But the boldest and brightest Zendaya look has been a custom neon green maxi with a waist tennis ball adornment, courtesy of Celia Kritharioti.

 Think it’ll be difficult finding a tennis ball neon style that seamlessly blends into your wardrobe?
 Don’t stress, because citron zest is trending in 2024, and several of your favorite brands are selling it right now.
-You can take Zendaya’s lead, and wear grassy-green statement spring jackets and matching sets.
-If you’re not sold, you can ease into the bold color with playful footwear and accessories.
-Look out for trendy pointed-toe heels, cheery handbags, and chunky costume jewelry in the colorway.
+You can take Zendaya’s lead, and wear grassy-green statement jackets and matching sets.
+If you’re not sold, you can ease into the bold colour with playful footwear and accessories.
+Look out for trendy pointed-toe heels, cheery handbags, and chunky costume jewellery in the colourway.

 Preppy & Nostalgic Nods